Halo Engagement Rings: Overview, Design, Trends, and Guidance

 Halo engagement rings are a popular diamond ring style featuring a central gemstone surrounded by a circle, or “halo,” of smaller diamonds.
 This design enhances the appearance of size and brilliance while creating a balanced and symmetrical look.

-• Amplify sparkle through surrounding accent stones
+• Amplifies sparkle through surrounding accent stones

-• Visually enlarge the center diamond
+• Visually enlarges the center diamond

-• Provide added structure and protection
+• Provides added structure and protection

-• Couples exploring modern engagement ring trends
+• Couples exploring engagement ring options

 • Jewelry designers and gemologists

-• Consumers researching diamond clarity, carat weight, and ring settings
+• Consumers researching diamond quality and settings

-• Offers decorative detail for minimalistic bands
+• Adds decorative detail to minimalistic bands

 FeatureHalo SettingSolitaire Setting

-Visual Size EffectAppears LargerTrue to Center Stone Size
+Visual Size EffectAppears largerTrue to center stone size

 Sparkle LevelHigh (multiple stones)Moderate (single stone)